Transportation Security Administration (TSA) Requirements for ALL Students

 - Training on aircraft with MTOW of 12,500 lbs. or less is Category 3

 - Aircraft Type — Must list specific aircraft including make and model.
-LIST THE FOLLOWING: CESSNA 172, PIPER PA28 and CIRRUS SR22
+LIST THE FOLLOWING: PIPER PA28

 - Estimated Start Date: Enter a start and end date that approximates when the student wants to start training.
 This can be an estimate, however; you will not be able to start before the commencement date.
 The TSA will automatically allow you to attend training for one full year in any course (not longer).
 For most students enrolling in August when normal enrollment is in progress, the estimated start date should be "October 1" of the same year of enrollment.